AliceEHZz/COMM-DOC-md-user-doc/docs/DDL.md

     );
     ```

-    This would create a new schema called "test_drop" for us to test DROP command, set it as default, and create a table called "test" in this schema.
+    This would create a new schema called "test_drop" for us to test the `DROP` command, set it as default, and create a table called "test" in this schema.

 2. Then type and execute the command below: